 Converse is a medium-sized city located in the state of Texas.
 With a population of 21,987 people and six constituent neighborhoods, Converse is the 140th largest community in Texas.

-Unlike some cities, Converse isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Converse are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Converse is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Converse is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Converse who work in office and administrative support (17.45%), sales jobs (8.84%), and food service (7.65%).
+There are especially a lot of people living in Converse who work in office and administrative support (16.31%), sales jobs (9.94%), and business and financial occupations (7.26%).

 Also of interest is that Converse has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Converse citizens is a little higher than the average for US cities and towns: 24.72% of adults in Converse have at least a bachelor's degree.
+The percentage of people in Converse who are college-educated is somewhat higher than the average US community of 21.84%: 25.94% of adults in Converse have at least a bachelor's degree.

 Converse is an extremely ethnically-diverse city.
 The people who call Converse home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Converse, accounting for 37.48% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Converse residents report their race to be White, followed by Black or African-American.
-Converse also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.96% of the city’s residents.
 Important ancestries of people in Converse include English, Irish, Scottish, and French .

 The most common language spoken in Converse is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.